henriquecido/ClientMenu/README.md

 ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/joabehenrique/client-menu?style=flat)
 ![Bitbucket open pull requests](https://img.shields.io/bitbucket/pr-raw/joabehenrique/client-menu?style=flat)

-> Simple project developed ...
+> Project developed with java, being a CRUD involving the user making his order.
+>I was based on a cafeteria close to home, whose name is Skina Lanches, I added a mini-menu for the user.
 ## 💻 Requirements

 Before you begin, make sure you have met the following requirements:

-- You need the latest version of `...` on your machine.
+- You need the version `8` of `Java/JDK` on your machine.

-If you need installation instructions, [click here]("...").
+If you need installation instructions, [click here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).

-## 🚀 Installing ...
+## 🚀 Installing ClientMenu

-To install ..., follow these steps:
+To install ClientMenu, follow these steps:

 1º Clone the repository.